The Year 5 and 6 teacher is Mrs Packman.

 When a child is ready to leave the provision, effective transition will be planned and supported to enable success.

 The children in the Acorn Speech and Language Centre follow the National Curriculum, which is a highly differentiated with a high language focus, presented in a visual format and supported by ‘Makaton’ and ‘Cued Articulation’.

 Each child on roll is entitled to the following:-

-Three Speech and Language Therapists are based at the Centre for part of the week and a full time Speech & Language technician.
+Two Speech and Language Therapists are based at the Centre for part of the week and a full time Speech & Language technician.
 The therapists are involved with assessment, therapy, monitoring children’s progress and setting targets.
 The class teachers and speech therapists plan and work collaboratively.